CW Ticket Sentiment Analyzer

 It accepts a list of ticket IDs, generates sentiment analysis when needed, and caches results for reuse.

-This allows other agents to obtain reliable ticket sentiment quickly without regenerating analysis.
+This allows other agents to obtain reliable ticket sentiment quickly without regenerating analysis on every run.

 Purpose